USEPA/schfc/README.md

 Alternatively, you can make a `fork` of this repository and work from the fork in the same way.
 This allows for development on the `fork` while preserving its relationship with this repository.

 # Estimating the SC-HFCs
 Estimation of the three damage modules and their SC-HFCs is outlined below.
-For convenience, this repository already includes the completed model runs (in each damage module's `output` subdirectory), the full distributions of their estimates (in each damage module's `output\full_distributions` subdirectory), and [the final table of the combines estimates](/EPA/output/schfcs_annual.csv) of annual SC-HFCs.
+For convenience, this repository already includes the completed model runs (in each damage module's `output` subdirectory), the full distributions of their estimates (in each damage module's `output\full_distributions` subdirectory), and [the final table of the combined estimates](/EPA/output/schfc_annual.csv) of annual SC-HFCs.

 Each damage module subdirectory has its own `README` file with instruction on how to run the models using the damage module.

 # Compiling SC-HFC Estimates and Producing the Annual Tables
 This repository already includes all estimates from running the three damage modules outlined above, located in the `output` subdirectory under each module's folder.
-The combined final estimates (simple averages across the three damage modules) are also already included in this repository under the [EPA](EPA) directory [`EPA\output\schfcs_annual.csv`](/EPA/output/schfcs_annual.csv).
+The combined final estimates (simple averages across the three damage modules) are also already included in this repository under the [EPA](EPA) directory [`EPA\output\schfc_annual.csv`](/EPA/output/schfc_annual.csv).
 A user can replicate this averaging and interpolation to recover the annual SC-HFCs by using the *R* code provided in the [EPA](EPA) directory.
 Begin by navigating to the [EPA](EPA) directory in the file explorer (or equivalent).
 Open the *R* project titled `EPA.Rproj`.
-Then, navigate to the [code](EPA/code) subdirectory and open `compile_schfcs.R`.
+Then, navigate to the [code subdirectory](EPA/code) and open `compile_schfcs.R`.
 All remaining steps are documented in the code.

 # Additional Information
 DSCIM is a product of [The Climate Impact Lab](https://impactlab.org/) in collaboration with [The Rhodium Group](https://rhg.com/).
 Addional information on DSCIM, including additional functionality, can be found in the user manual ([CIL 2023](DSCIM/CIL_DSCIM_User_Manual.pdf)) and in the [README](DSCIM/README.md) within the [DSCIM](DSCIM) subdirectory.